 veterans helping veterans

 All military veterans are invited to participate with this weekly group meeting on Wednesdays, noon–1:30 pm.
-We meet in the Youth Center (Sanctuary Building).
+During Summer 2019, we will meet in J-203 (Jones Building).
 Lunch provided.

 The intention for the group is that the veterans share their stories and support teach other with hope and healing through community.

 Questions?
 Email Nina Hall or call (713) 528-0527.